-o left-distributivity of the metric: if M <= M', then C + M <= C + M'.
+- o strict monotonicity of the metric: for any metric M and link cost $C{,} < C + M;$ - o left-distributivity of the metric: for any metrics M and M' and cost C, if $M \le M'$, then C + M <= C + M'.

 In particular, Babel does not assume a reliable transport, it does not assume ordered delivery, it does not assume that communication is transitive, and it does not require that the metric be discrete (continuous metrics are possible, reflecting for example packet loss rates).
-This is in contrast to traditional link-state routing protocols such as OSPF [RFC5340] or IS-IS [RFC1195], which are layered over a reliable flooding algorithm and make stronger requirements on the underlying network and metric.
+This is in contrast to link-state routing protocols such as OSPF [RFC5340] or IS-IS [RFC1195], which incorporate a reliable flooding algorithm and make stronger requirements on the underlying network and metric.